kbase/collections/design/paging.md

 #### Pros

 * Easily understood by users if implemented as a simple "next page" button
+* Users can jump to a particular value rather than having to search through pages if they are allowed to specify the `start_after` value
+  * Essentially a filter used for paging
 * Prior `start_after` values can be cached by the front end to allow for returning to a previous page
 * At worst linear time complexity